Gulf Islands National Seashore (Florida) | TRENCH TRAIL

 Trailhead for the Trench Trail at Advanced Redoubt, Gulf Islands National Seashore

 The Trench Trail is smooth and flat with a sandy surface, but not beach-like sand.
-It is wide enough to avoid coming into contact with any vegetation, even at its narrowest sections, so you shouldn’t have to worry about ticks or poison ivy.
+It is wide enough to avoid coming into contact with any vegetation, even at its narrowest sections, so you shouldn’t have to worry (too much) about ticks or poison ivy.
 It provides a nice way to visit both forts without having to drive between the two, plus you get a little exercise in the process.

 At the halfway point is Taylor Road, which is not very busy and can be easily crossed.
 The trail continues on the other side, but you must first turn to the right and walk down the road until you come to a legal crosswalk.
 Once across, take another right and walk farther down the road until you find where the trail continues.
-It’s like a big zigzag.
+It’s a big zigzag.
 Signs on either side of the road point the direction.

 Crossing Taylor Road when hiking the Trench Trail at Fort Barrancas in Pensacola, Florida